Energy Performance Certificates (EPCs) became a legal requirement in October 2008 and every house and flat put up for sale or rent now needs one.

 3. Details of what you can do to increase the energy efficiency of your home.

-Because Energy Performance Certificiates must be put together by registered assessors they are all judged on the same scale.
-This means those looking to buy or rent a property can compare the energy efficiency - and therefore running costs - of your property directy with another.
+Because Energy Performance Certificates must be put together by registered assessors, they are all judged on the same scale.
+This means those looking to buy or rent a property can compare the energy efficiency - and therefore running costs - of your property directly with another.

 So if you're moving you can tell whether a property you're interested in is energy efficient and determine what sort of impact that may have on your utility bills.